cfw-guide/dsi.cfw.guide/docs/fr_FR/installing-unlaunch.md

 ::: danger

-Si vous ne l'avez pas encore fait, veuillez suivre [Dumping de la NAND](dumping-nand.html).
+If you have not yet done so, please follow [Dumping NAND](dumping-nand.html).
 Même si les chances sont minces, Unlaunch peut accidentellement bricker votre Nintendo DSi.
-Une sauvegarde NAND peut être restaurée avec du [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod), à condition de savoir souder.
+A NAND backup + [hardmod](https://wiki.ds-homebrew.com/ds-index/hardmod) would allow you to restore this backup, provided you know how to solder.

 :::